Shopify/slate/packages/slate-cli/README.md

 If ever you encounter any issues, running `slate setup` should fix them.

 ## License
-Slate CLI is licensed under the terms of the [MIT license](LICENSE).
+This project is licensed under the terms of the [MIT license](LICENSE).